battle-tactics-strategies

 Case Study: The Siege of Reading (871)

 A concrete example illustrates these preparations.
-In 871, a Viking army had fortified itself at Reading, a strategic town.
+In 871, a Viking army had fortified itself at Reading, a strategic town on the Thames.
 King Æthelred of Wessex and his brother Alfred (the future king) assembled the fyrd and marched to besiege them.
 The Saxon force first established a blockade to cut off supplies.
 Then they built a palisaded camp on high ground within striking distance.
 While some men prepared assault ladders and a ram, others foraged in the surrounding countryside and guarded the Thames crossing.
+The Anglo-Saxon Chronicle notes that the Saxons used local timber to construct mantlets and a siege tower, requiring coordination between woodcutters and armorers.

 The siege dragged on for several days.
-The Saxons, according to the Anglo-Saxon Chronicle, engaged in several skirmishes outside the walls.
-Their preparation included rotating troops so that fresh men always manned the siege lines.
+The Saxons engaged in several skirmishes outside the walls, testing the Viking defenses.
+Their preparation included rotating troops so that fresh men always manned the siege lines and that those who had fought in the morning could rest in the afternoon.
 However, the Vikings eventually received reinforcements and launched a successful sortie, breaking the siege.
-The Saxons had to fall back, but their discipline during the retreat prevented a massacre—a testament to their training.
+The Saxons had to fall back, but their discipline during the retreat prevented a massacre—a testament to their training in maintaining the shield wall even under withdrawal.

 Conclusion and Legacy